Graduate scheme applications to Barratt: tips to impress the house builder

 Leadership potential is a key thing that Barratt’s recruiters look for in applicants (you can find out more about this below), so, when answering questions about ‘becoming a leader of the future’, refer back to the skills and competencies that Barratt asks for.
 Once you know what a ‘leader’ is, you can answer why you want to be one!
-For example, one of Barratt’s core competencies is the ability to ‘engage others to deliver’ and to ‘build relationships’; in your answer you could refer back to how much you enjoyed or appreciated working in teams during work experience or how were surprised at the benefits of building professional relationships during an internship.
+For example, two of Barratt’s core competencies are the ability to ‘engage others to deliver’ and to ‘build relationships’; in your answer you could refer back to how much you enjoyed or appreciated working in teams during work experience or how were surprised at the benefits of building professional relationships during an internship.

 You do not have a word or character limit for Barratt’s application questions, so you don’t need to worry about running out of space.
 However, that doesn’t mean you should try and write as much as you can.
 Written communication is a key skill for any job, and you’ll be likely be better served by a shorter, focused answer, rather than a long-rambling one.
 We can’t tell you how much you ‘should’ write, but try to find a balance between giving enough detail and repeating yourself.